DivineBladeofDarkness/Tip-Calculator/README.md

 Tip: The amount of money each person has to give according to percentages

-Total: The total amount of tip to be given based on party size
+Total: The total amount of tip to be given per person based on party size

 Tips to be given based on either 15%, 20% or 25% of total bill.